 Without an Ice Cream Machine

-- Put the custard into the freezer for thirty minutes.
 Take it out and beat with either a fork, hand whisk, or electric hand mixer to break the custard down to a smooth consistency.
-Do this three or four times every thirty minutes, then store the ice cream in a plastic tub with a well fitting lid.

-- Remove the ice cream from the refrigerator 10 minutes before serving.
+Remove the ice cream from the refrigerator 10 minutes before serving and enjoy!

 - Take your time and never rush the egg and milk mixture as you risk curdling the mixture; once this happens, it will not recover.